The Boy from Somewhere Else

 Die Schalwiner ("The Bamboozlers" in Germany) won the Lux award for April, 2011, for young people's literature.

-First published by Dell in 1982, this revised version is now available as a paperback and ebook on Amazon, Createspace, Nook and other sites.
-In 2002 the movie version was aired on the Hallmark Channel.
+Suggested for young adult readers, this movel was first published by Dell in 1982.This revised version is now available as a paperback and ebook on Amazon, Createspace, Nook and other sites.
+In 2003 the movie version was aired on the Hallmark Channel.
 It starred Kristen Bell, Tim Matheson, Sean Young and Edward Asner.

 Fifteen-year-old Alison Dodge decides it's time to get to know the father who abandoned her many years ago.
 She writes that she wants to spend the summer with him.
 He replies that she can, but wonders why.
 He lives on an island.
 She won't like the way he lives.
 He attempts to dissuade her.
 He fails.
 The summer is a struggle for both of them.
 She brings her anger.
 He resists her in every way he can.
 The King and Queen of Moonlight Bay is about two people fighting their way to a relationship.